cameronseppi/cameronseppi/README.md

 ## About Me

-I am a Full-Stack Software Developer with a passion for building dynamic and responsive web applications.
+I am a Full-Stack Software Developer with a passion for building dynamic web applications for startups.

 - 🎓 Currently pursuing a B.S. in Computer Science at Utah Valley University
 - 💼 Open to freelance opportunities